madhavagal/skate-or-die-website/README.md

 # skate-or-die-website
-Front-end implementation of a website using Bootstrap.
+Front-end implementation of a website along with mobile view support using Bootstrap.
 (No back end functionality as of yet)